DavidLee528/VigenereCracker/README.md

 # VigenereCracker
-Digital Forensic Homework: Crack Vigenere Ciphertext using statistic method (Index of Coincidence and Chi-square)
+Crack Vigenere Ciphertext using statistic method (Index of Coincidence and Chi-square)

 ### Step 1